 Nordic Rule of Law Forum 2024

 2025 will mark the 75th anniversary of the adoption of the European Convention on Human Rights.
 As this milestone approaches, however, international human rights are under attack on several fronts.
+This year’s Nordic Rule of Law Forum will focus on the rule of law and states’ use of human rights to defend and justify their actions.

 Europe has seen in recent years a growing number of far-right parties coming to power and the troubling rise of authoritarian tendencies.
 This, combined with an overarching trend of governments disregarding, or even blatantly ignoring, democratic oversight, both from national bodies as well as oversight by the European Court of Human Rights and other human rights bodies, as the governments implement policies that seek to dismantle national rule of law mechanisms and undermine the effectiveness of international treaties, has put human rights in a precarious situation.
 States are increasingly disregarding international human rights, dismissing them as one of various competing interests rather than as an obligation they are bound to uphold.
 When they are invoked, it is often to justify repressive policies that in fact infringe on rights by discursively reconstructing them as protecting human rights.
 Moreover, it is often minority communities who are disproportionately affected by these policies, which are often rooted in discrimination.